Got a question about buying an engagement ring?

 Also, when it comes to diamonds, you get what you pay for.
 Bargains never exist even if an advertisement screams 90% off.
 Fair deals do.
-Going online is the best way to make your money go further and get better quality diamonds.
+Going online is the best way to get a bigger bang for buck and get better quality diamonds.

 Which are the Most Popular Shapes And Cutting Styles?

 In the current market, there are mainly ten types of shapes that rough diamonds are polished into.

 Naturally, some have become more popular over the years due to changes in consumer tastes and fashion.
 Without a doubt, the top seller among the shapes is the full cut round brilliant (57 facets).
 When cut to ideal proportions, round diamonds offer the best sparkle and light performance compared to any other types of shapes.